 Rice University offers all paid employees the opportunity to contribute to a 403(b).
 If the salary reduction is made with pre-tax dollars, the earnings accumulate on a tax-deferred basis.
 If the salary reduction is made on a post-tax basis in a Roth 403(b), the salary reduction and growth are not taxable when you withdraw them.
 You choose how to invest the funds based on your risk tolerance.
 Please be sure to review and choose your investment options and designate a beneficiary (see below) for your investments.

-For the calendar year 2022, you may contribute up to $20,500 if below age 50 for the entire calendar year.
-If you are 50+ at any time during the calendar year, your maximum contribution is $27,000.
+For the calendar year 2023, you may contribute up to $22,500 if below age 50 for the entire calendar year.
+If you are 50+ at any time during the calendar year, you may contribute an additional $7,500 for a maximum contribution of $30,000.

 You may be eligible for a different type of “catch-up” provision if you have at least 15 years of employment service with the university.
 By law, we are required to count any age 50+ contributions toward your catch-up contributions before they are counted as age 50+ contributions.
 Contact a member of your Benefits Team for more information.